Introduction: Embracing your financial turning point

 Types of liquidity events and FAQs

-These significant payouts give shareholders a chance to “cash out” realize the value of their investment.
-These events can take many forms, and understanding how they work is crucial for entrepreneurs, employees and investors alike.
-Knowing what to expect and how to plan for a wealth transition can help you maximize your financial outcome.
+Liquidity events allow shareholders to “cash out” realize the value of theirequity .
+These significant financial moments can take many forms.
+Understanding how they work is essential for entrepreneurs, employees and investors.
+Knowing what to expect and how to plan for a wealth transition can help you make informed choices and maximize your financial outcome.

-Asset sale: This occurs when a company sells off its assets, such as real estate or divisions of the business, and uses the cash to provide liquidity for shareholders.
+An asset sale occurs when a company sells specific assets, such as real estate, intellectual property or a division of the business, and uses the proceeds to provide liquidity to shareholders.

 - Who participates?
 The company selling the assets, potential buyers (which could be other companies or private equity firms) and shareholders who receive the proceeds.